icycake7/PyBer_Analysis/README.md

 ![pyber_summary_df](pyber_summary_df.png)

 As can be seen in the picture above, there are fewer total rides, total drivers, and total fares in rural areas.
-However, the average fare per ride and driver is higher than in Suburban and Urban areas.
+However, the average fare per ride and driver is higher than in suburban and urban areas.

 Rural areas are usually less populated, resulting in fewer people requesting a ride.
 While rural areas may be less profitable for PyBer due to the lowest amount of total fares, urban cities are making the most money.